davidbau/webhome/content/pages/about.md

 with Nick Trefethen, which I wrote while I was at Cornell.
 It provides a conceptual, mathematical introduction to the field.
-If you would like a principled overview of the fundamental algorithms behind matlab, or if you are worried about things like the stability, conditioning, or the precision of floating-point arithmetic in your large matrix algorithms, the book is worth a read.
+If you would like a principled overview of the fundamental algorithms behind Matlab, or if you are worried about things like the stability, conditioning, or the precision of floating-point arithmetic in your large matrix algorithms, the book is worth a read.